-This 10-Year Sustainability Action Plan builds on the goals and objectives from Hunter's first 10-Year Plan (assembled in 2008) to adapt and prescribe new short-term, mid-term, and long -term recommendations for the College to pursue and implement over the next ten years.
+The 2018-2028 10-Year Sustainability Action Plan sets an ambitious - and achievable - agenda for the College and builds on the goals and objectives from Hunter's first 10-year plan (2008), adapting and prescribing new short-term, mid-term, and long-term recommendations for the College to pursue and implement over the next 10 years.
+Our goal-setting roadmap maintains a mission in alignment with Hunter's Strategic Plan and those of the widely recognized United Nations Sustainability Development Goals (SDGs).